0mWindyBug/0mWindyBug.github.io/_posts/2024-07-12-RansomGuard.md

 It's important to note that easy to write does not mean easy to design , which remains a fairly complex task with minifilters, of course - depending on the minifilter's task in hand.
 Nevertheless it makes it possible to go from design to a working filter in weeks rather than months, which is great. <br/>

-## Interacting with the Filter Manager
+## Interacting with the filter manager
 Whilst familarity with the filter manager is somewhat neccassery for the rest of the article , I'll  try to provide a brief summary of the basics, in any case MSDN is your friend and feel free to skip this section if you ever worked with the filter manager.  <br/>
 In order to tell the filter manager what filters to register , a minifilter calls ```FltRegisterFilter``` , passing the ```FLT_REGISTRATION``` structure : <br/>
 ``` cpp